psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 "Look'ee here boys" She turned the box over and out onto the table came what Doug thought at first, was a nest of ants.
 Thousands of tiny black dots skated over the table top.
-Doug pulled his satchel back to his bosom.
+Doug clutched his satchel and jolted back.
 As they watched, all the dots began clumping together.
-They slowly rose into a jet black pyramid.
+They slowly rose into a jet black pyramid around 4 inches high.

 "That's resting state.
 This is a hive sample.
 Nanobots only yes, but these ones have some tricks.
 You want to see?
 Go to kryptokom 99, that's the channel they're